asyraffff/Open-Source-Ruby-and-Rails-Apps/README.md

 - [slideshow](https://github.com/slideshow-s9/slideshow) - write your slides / talks / presentations in plain text with markdown formatting conventions 🔥 🚀
 - [snibox](https://github.com/snibox/snibox) - Self-hosted snippet manager 🔥 ✅ 🚀
 - [snippet_app](https://github.com/SnippetSafe/snippet_app) - A social code snippet sharing app that allows you to create, file and share code snippets with anyone. 🔥 ✅ 🚀
-- [stacks_tracker_app](https://github.com/MuriloRoque/stacks_tracker_app) - In this app, you are able to track which languages you already know.
-You can choose which ones you are currently learning and see your learning progress, based on a goal you set. 🔥 ✅
 - [social-login-in-rails](https://github.com/mohitjain/social-login-in-rails) - A small application with integrates with Devise + Twitter + Facebook + Linkedin + Google + Github. 🔥 ✅
 - [SocialBusinessStarter](https://github.com/lucianstroie/SocialBusinessStarter) - A KickStarter clone built with Rails and React/Redux 👴 ✅ 🚀
 - [socify](https://github.com/scaffeinate/socify) - Socify is an open source social networking platform written in Ruby on Rails 👴 ✅ 🚀